dwave-examples/rna-folding/README.md

 In predicting the stems of an RNA molecule, we build a quadratic model with three contributing factors.

-1. Each potential stem is encoded as a variable, linearly weighted by the negative square of the length, *k*.
+1. Each potential stem is encoded as a binary variable, linearly weighted by the negative square of the length, *k*.

 2. Each potential pseudoknot is encoded as a quadratic term, weighted by to the product of the two lengths times a positive parameter *c*.

-3. Overlapping stems are disallowed, which is enforced by a constraint.
+3. Overlapping stems are not allowed.
+Potential overlaps give rise to constraints in the model.

 ![objective](readme_imgs/model.png "The optimization model")